salesforcecli/plugin-login/messages/login.md

 # description

-interactively login to your various salesforce accounts
+Log in interactively to Salesforce orgs and other services.

 # examples